+If you want to expand your knowledge and wisdom about God, Church and World and can commit to regular, faithful study, PTCEE is for you.
 God calls all the faithful to mission and ministry, not only those who are ordained.
 Whether we are in the village or the town; at the workplace or with the family; listening to our politicians or our preachers; on the sports field or at choir practice; theological education is necessary and practical.
 PTCEE studies help us think about Christian responses to pressing realities affecting Church and society in Oceania such as climate justice, religious diversity, land and relocation issues, poverty and wealth, migration and globalisation.

-Theological Education helps us study the holy scriptures, examine the varied traditions we come from, use our God-given reason wisely and reflect on reallife experiences through the eyes of faith.
+Theological Education helps us study the holy scriptures, examine the varied traditions we come from, use our God-given reason wisely and reflect on real-life experiences through the eyes of faith.